-The reviewer should account for their reviewing decision by providing the sufficient, substantial and well-founded comments that may help the authors to optimize the paper.
-In addition, the reviewer is also probably asked to answer a series of questions by the program committee.
-After receiving the review comments, the authors are entitled to the rebuttal and its’ feedback.
+Reviewers should account for their reviewing decisions by providing sufficient, substantial and well-founded comments that may help authors to improve the paper.
+In addition, reviewers are probably asked to answer a series of questions by the program committee.
+Authors are entitled to give the refutation or feedback after receiving the review comments.
 But the final review decision will not be changed in virtue of that.

 This step is conducted by the editor(s) assumed by the Program Chair / Program Co-Chair of the conference.
 In this process, the editor will have a quick look at the manuscript and evaluate the overall impression of it such as relevance to the conference scope, originality of paper, language, layout, artwork quality and paper length.